dylanmc/CryptoBook/src/04_morecomplex.rst

 the key be a sequence of shift amounts.
 This is essentially the idea behind the Vigenère cipher.
-It was so successful at thwarting decryption, it was used for almost 300 years - from the 1500's through the 1800's, and was known for a lot of that time as "the indecipherable cipher".
+It was so successful at thwarting decryption, it was used for almost 300 years - from the 1500's through the 1800's, and was known for a lot of that time as "the unbreakable cipher".

 Here's how it works: